tsamaya/opencage-api-client/README.md

 ### node

 The library uses [dotenv](https://www.npmjs.com/package/dotenv) on node runtime to configure OpenCage Data API key.
+But using `key` as an inpt parameter is always a possiblity.

 First install the library with `npm` or `yarn`: